Chania Beaches On Crete Perfect For You

 However, to get to this beach, you will need some energy.
 There are parking spots available, but you will need to hike through the trees, and it can take anything from half an hour to an hour, depending on how much energy you have and how hot it is.
 Is it worth the hike?
 Totally!
 Once you get there, you’ll find a small cafe and toilet families.

 Between Koundoura and Paleochora, you’ll find beautiful Karavopetra Beach.
-It’s one of the lesser-known beaches, so if you enjoy off-the-beaten-track destinations and peace and quiet, this one is for you.
+It’s one of the lesser-known beaches, so if you enjoy off-the-beaten-track destinations and peace, this one is for you.

 While the beach is sandy, you’ll find huge rocks along the shore, some of which are very odd in shape and interesting to explore.
 You’ll also find a massive tower of rocks next to the seashore, which would make for fantastic photo opportunities.

 Of course, to get to this beach, you’ll need to drive and park up, then walk, or you’ll need to take a local bus and walk down to the beach itself.
-There are no facilities on-site so bring whatever refreshments you’ll need.
+There are no facilities on-site, so bring whatever refreshments you need.

 Despite being a short distance from busy Elafonissi, this beach is quiet, chilled out, and perfect for enjoying the natural beauty.
-The water is stunningly clear, and the sand golden and soft.
+The water is stunningly clear, and the sand is golden and soft.
 It’s also backed by fragrant juniper trees, giving plentiful shade and a wonderful scent in the air.
-A word of warning – this beach is quite popular with nudists, but it’s never going to be packed with people wearing no clothes because it’s pretty hard to get to – so no issues there!
+A word of warning: This beach is quite popular with nudists, but it’s never going to be packed with people wearing no clothes because it’s pretty hard to get to, so there are no issues there!

 There are no families on site, so again, take your refreshments.